meizabel/documentation/biz-model/process-manager-states.md

 A [Process Manager](../java/process-manager.md) is defined as a Java class.
 It serves as a centralized processing unit that maintains the state sequence and defines the next processing step based on intermediate results.

 A **Process Manager State** reflects a state of a business process.
 It is a data structure which is defined as a protobuf message.
-The process manager state is *typed*.
+The Process Manager state is *typed*.

-The Process Manager State consists of the: [Identifier](./identifiers.md), constants describing its states and additional info it may need for processing steps, like Aggregate IDs etc.
+The Process Manager State may consist of the [Process Manager ID](./identifiers.md), enumeration constant describing the current process state and any additional info needed (for example, Aggregate IDs).

 An identifier type should be already set by the time of creating a process manager state.
 We recommend to have [typed](../motivation/strongly-typed.md) identifiers.